canuakgun/SE302/README.md

 Copyright (c) 2025 Exam Scheduler Team

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is granted, free of charge, to anyone who obtains a copy of this software and its documentation to use it freely.
+This includes the rights to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the software.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The only requirement is that this license notice and copyright notice must be included in all copies or significant parts of the software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+The software is provided “as is”, without any warranties.
+The authors are not responsible for any damages, losses, or claims that may arise from using this software.
 ```

 ---